 Please click here for more information on monthly payment plans, or contact The University of Tulsa’s Bursar’s Office at 918-631-2600.
 A nominal fee will be assessed to establish a monthly payment plan.
 The University of Tulsa provides e-statements on a monthly basis on all accounts with an unpaid balance regardless of pending aid, payment plans, or financial support other off-campus sources.

-You will receive an email at your utulsa.edu email address advising you that a statement is available for review in the TU Portal.
-Once logged into the Portal, on the right side, click “View and Pay Account”.
+You will receive an email at your utulsa.edu email address advising you that a statement is available for review in the Student Hub.
+Once logged into the Hub, on the left side, click “View and Pay Account”.
 It is your responsibility to ensure that your financial obligations to TU are resolved in a timely manner.

 - Fall billing will begin on July 1

 New students enrolled prior to August 1

 In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or a payment plan must be established with a 20% down payment by August 1.

 New students who enroll after August 1

 In order to avoid enrollment cancellation, any balance not covered by financial aid must either be paid in full or a payment plan must be established with a 20% down payment due immediately upon enrollment.

 Currently enrolled/returning students

 Any unpaid balance not covered by financial aid, must either be paid in full or a payment plan must be established with a 20% down payment.
 Payment must be received by the Friday prior to the start of the semester.

 - Currently enrolled students with an unpaid balance will not be allowed to enroll in subsequent semesters.
 Payments must be current to be in good standing.
 Payment plans cannot cover multiple semesters.